Max Muncy Player Props: Dodgers vs. Angels

 Angels Pitching Rankings

-- The Angels have a 4.31 team ERA that ranks 17th among all league pitching staffs.
+- The Angels' 4.39 team ERA ranks 18th among all league pitching staffs.

-- Angels pitchers combine to give up 96 total home runs at a rate of 1.1 per game (to rank 13th in the league).
+- Angels pitchers combine to rank 15th in baseball in home runs allowed (101 total, 1.1 per game).

-- In his most recent time out on Saturday against the Arizona Diamondbacks, the right-hander tossed six innings, giving up five earned runs while surrendering three hits.
+- The left-hander's last time out came on Sunday against the Arizona Diamondbacks, when he tossed six innings, surrendering two earned runs while allowing three hits.

-- In 13 games this season, the 27-year-old has amassed an ERA of 4.29, with 9 strikeouts per nine innings.
-Opponents are batting .230 against him.
+- In 15 games this season, the 24-year-old has amassed a 3.72 ERA and 11.3 strikeouts per nine innings, while giving up a batting average of .232 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.